TopBiketoursPortugal/TopBikeToursPortugal/content/pages/bike-hollidays/index.en.md

   * **Hard:** Terrain can be in dirt roads or trails.
 Daily distances between 50km and 100km with strong climbs up to 60% of the whole route.
 For experienced cyclists.

-  * **With electric bicycles all the route classifications have to be adapted and will be mostly easy for the majority of the cyclists.**

   **NOTES:** Walking Holidays with guide available in the following languages: Portugues, Spanish and English.